loolaz/redis-mutex-semaphore/README.md

 ```

 Result object contains value, the number of waiting, the number of observing
-- for mutex, value is mutex_id
+- for mutex, value is mutex's id
 - for semaphore, value is current semaphore count

 **Reset semaphore/mutex**